May 3, 2023

 How much of the portfolio of Treasury securities is available for use in RRP operations?

 The FOMC directed the Desk to undertake overnight RRP (ON RRP) operations in amounts limited only by the value of Treasury securities held outright in the SOMA that are available for such operations.
-To determine this value, several factors need to be taken into account, as not all Treasury securities held outright in the SOMA will be available for use in such operations.
+To determine this value, the Desk takes several factors into account, as not all Treasury securities held outright in the SOMA will be available for use in such operations.
 First, some of the Treasury securities held outright in the SOMA are needed to conduct reverse repurchase agreements with foreign official and international accounts.
 Second, some Treasury securities are needed to support the securities lending operations conducted by the Desk, and securities nearing maturity.
 Additionally should the Desk conduct term RRP, the Treasury securities serving as collateral for any outstanding term RRP operations would not be available to serve as collateral for ON RRP operations.

 How are propositions submitted in RRP operations?

 In both ON RRP and term RRP operations, the minimum proposition size is $1 million, and propositions must be submitted in increments of $1 million.
 All awards are allocated in $1 million increments.

 For ON RRP operations, each counterparty is permitted to submit one proposition in a size not to exceed $160 billion and at a rate not to exceed the specified offering rate for each ON RRP operation.